FREE TESTS

 Organization and Logical Order

-I’m sure you’ve read at least one recipe in your life.
+You’ve likely read at least one recipe in your life.
 Think about how it looked.
 It probably had the following format:

-An introduction about the Dish (just a few sentences)
+An introduction about the dish (just a few sentences)

 • Ingredient #1